Odin-SMR/qsmr/Settings/q_fields.rst

 P_GRID
    A vector.
 The pressure grid to be used.
 See further the ARTS workspace variable with the same name.
+Note that this setting is also used when pre-calculating absorption lookup tables.

 SIDEBAND_LEAKAGE
    To be defined ...